HuygensING/mirador-alexandria-adaptor/README.md

-# mirador-alexandria-adaptor
+# mirador-antioch-adaptor
-Adaptor module to use alexandria as annotation database in mirador
+Adaptor module to use antioch as annotation database in mirador